‘Disgrace’: US House speaker slams Biden’s policy on ‘settlements’

 John Kirby, White House national security communications adviser, said that Blinken’s statement was a return to a consistent U.S. position on the housing units.

-“This isn’t about the previous administration,” Kirby said.
-“We are simply reaffirming the fundamental conclusion that these settlements are inconsistent with international law.”
+“This isn’t about the previous administration,” he said.
+“We are simply reaffirming the fundamental conclusion that these settlements are inconsistent with international law.

 “That is a position that’s been consistent over a range of Republican and Democratic administrations,” Kirby added.
 “If there’s an administration that [has been] inconsistent, it was the previous one.”